pnnl/IRA-Rebates-API/README.md

 ## Announcement: Beta v4 JSON Schema Release - 05/31/2024

 Beta v4 of our JSON schemas is now available on the `beta_v4_schema` branch as of 5/31/2024.
-Please be aware that these schemas are not yet integrated into our sandbox environment.
+Please be aware that those schemas are not yet integrated into our sandbox environment.

 **Current API version:** beta v3